315 pounds crashed into the floor, surrounded by a haze of chalk dust and grunting. That’s how the gym introduced itself on my first day.

 For any given exercise, have 2-3 cues to think about (e.g. squat down instead of back, push through the heels, keep elbows in etc.) to keep you focused on yourself.
 If you aren’t sure what cues to use, focus on the feeling in your muscles.

-Redirecting your attention will reduce social comparison and help gym anxiety.
+Focusing your attention on these specifics will reduce social comparison and help gym anxiety.

 When I dropped that barbell on my face, I could almost hear the thoughts of everyone around me.
 I could feel them judging my 65 pound bench press and scrawny body.